ibm-garage-tsa/edge-demohub/src/pages/contribute/index.md

     Note: Guide for step 1-3 here: [forking a repo](https://help.github.com/articles/fork-a-repo/)

 4. Create new development branch off the targeted upstream branch.
-This will often be `master`.
+This will often be `main`.

     ```
-    git checkout -b <my-feature-branch> master
+    git checkout -b <my-feature-branch> main
     ```

 5. Do your work: